-Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety
+Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety Standards.
+The manufacturer also recommends that you try a child restraint in the vehicle seats where you will use it before you buy it.

-- Standards.
-The manufacturer also recommends that you try a child restraint in the vehicle seats where you will use it before you buy it. - The restraint must be appropriate for your child's weight and height.
+- The restraint must be appropriate for your child's weight and height.
 Check the label on the restraint for weight and height limits. - Carefully follow the instructions that come with the restraint.
 If you install the restraint improperly, it may not work when you need it. - Except for the second row center seating position, all passenger seat belts are equipped with cinching latch plates.
 The second row center position has an automatic locking retractor identified by a distinctive label.
 Both types of seat belts are designed to keep the lap portion tight around the child restraint so that it is not necessary to use a locking clip.
-If the seat belt has a cinching latch plate, pulling up on the shoulder portion of the lap/shoulder belt will tighten the belt (the cinching latch plate will keep the belt tight, however, any seat belt system will loosen with time, so check the belt occasionally and pull it tight if necessary).
+If the seat belt has a cinching latch plate, pulling up on the shoulder portion of the lap/shoulder belt will tighten the belt (the - cinching latch plate will keep the belt tight, however, any seat belt system will loosen with time, so check the belt occasionally and pull it tight if necessary).
 For the second row center seat belt with the automatic locking retractor, pull the belt from the retractor until there is enough to allow you to pass through the child restraint and slide the latch plate into the buckle.
 Then, pull the belt until it is fully extracted from the retractor.
 Allow the belt to return to the retractor, pulling on the excess webbing to tighten the lap portion about the child restraint.
-For additional information, refer to "Automatic Locking Mode" earlier in this section.

-• In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
+For additional information, refer to "Automatic Locking Mode" earlier in this section. - In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
 Disconnect the latch plate from the buckle and twist the short buckle-end belt several times to shorten it.
 Insert the latch plate into the buckle with the release button facing out.

-- If the belt still cannot be tightened, or if pulling and pushing on the restraint loosens the belt, disconnect the latch plate from the buckle, turn the buckle around, and insert the latch plate into the buckle 2 again.
-If you still cannot make the child restraint secure, try a different seating position. - Buckle the child into the restraint exactly as the manufacturer's instructions tell you. - When your child restraint is not in use, secure it in the vehicle with the seat belt or remove it from the vehicle.
+- Buckle the child into the restraint exactly as the manufacturer's instructions tell you. - When your child restraint is not in use, secure it in the vehicle with the seat belt or remove it from the vehicle.
 Do not leave it loose in the vehicle.
 In a sudden stop or collision, it could strike the occupants or seat backs and cause serious personal injury.

-additional NOTE: information refer to www.seatcheck.org or call 1-866-SEATCHECK.
+additional NOTE: For information refer to www.seatcheck.org or call 1-866-SEATCHECK.